buttercup/dossier/roadmap/BUTTERCUP_DESKTOP.md

 **Planned features:**
  * Integration with the [my.buttercup](OVERALL.md#mybuttercup) service
     * Shared groups for teams
+    * Unlock/manage several archives stored in service at once
  * Integration with a self-hosted buttercup server
+ * Single window for multiple archives